 Black Stains (a.k.a.
 Pet Stains)

-We just purchased an old house that has dark pet stains on the hardwood floors.
-I have read several tips and I am thinking that I should use the 50%-50% bleach and water to start.
+Q: We just purchased an old house that has dark pet stains on the hardwood floors.
+I have read several tips regarding bleaching pet stains out of hardwood floors and I am thinking that I should use the 50%-50% bleach and water to start.
 Should the floor be sanded first?
-The house is going to be used as a rental and we are trying to conserve money.
-Do you have any other suggestions?

-Some friends of ours had their hardwood floors refinished by professionals.
+Q: Some friends of ours had their hardwood floors refinished by professionals.
 The floor looked perfect after sanding, before the finish, but after the finish was applied, dark pet spots appeared.
-I am refinishing my floors and don’t want the same to happen.
-My sanding is complete and floors look good now, but is there the chance that the same will happen?
-Or was something done incorrectly to cause this to happen to our friends floor?
+Why do pet stains reappear?

-I just sanded an old oak floor.
+Q: I just sanded an old oak floor.
 There was old carpet over it.
 It was very filthy.
-I sanded with 20 and 36 grit, but there are stains in wood that won’t come out.
-How can I get rid of them?
+I sanded with 20 and 36 grit, but there are stains in the wood that won’t come out.

-I’m noticing new dark/black spots on my hardwood floors.
-Should I be concerned?
-What causes this?
+Q: I’m noticing new dark/black spots on my hardwood floors.